NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 ## Matplotlib Image Comparison Tests

-It is possible to create tests which perform an image comparison between a generated plot and a preexisting baseline plot.
+It is possible to create tests which perform an image comparison between a generated plot and a pre-existing baseline plot.
 Clearly this allows one to check consistency in figure generation.

 Before beginning you will need to ensure that you have the tests dependencies,